GomA16/HasteBoots/README.md

 - BabyBear: `BABYBEAR_BINARY_128_BITS_PARAMETERS`
 - Goldilocks: `GOLDILOCKS_BINARY_128_BITS_PARAMETERS`

+For each parameter setting, we run the experiment 10 times and report the average proof generation time, verification time, and proof size.

-### TFHE Performance in Table 1
+## TFHE Performance in Table 1

-This evaluation only evaluates TFHE with bootstrapping without generating SNARKS.
+This evaluation only evaluates TFHE with bootstrapping **without** generating SNARKS.

 To reproduct the results in **table 1** from the paper, simply run